How to Apply for the Athletic Training Early Assurance Program

 - Psychology Pre-Physical Therapy

-For more information, visit the Athletic Training website.
-Please contact Professional Athletic Training Program Director Kristine Ensign at firstname.lastname@example.org with any questions about the Athletic Training Early Assurance Program.
+For more information, visit the athletic training website.
+Please contact the Professional Athletic Training Program Director Chad Starkey at firstname.lastname@example.org with any questions about the Athletic Training Early Assurance Program.